fergiemcdowall/search-index/README.md

 // "lazy load"- db may not be immediately initialized db = si({ name: 'mySearchIndex' })

-// db exists in a leveldb instance if run on a server, and an
+// db exists in a leveldb instance if run on a server db.PUT([ /* my array of objects */ ]).then(doStuff)

-// indexedDB instance if run in a browser db.PUT([ /* my array of objects */ ]).then(doStuff)
+// search for terms without specifing any fields db.SEARCH('SCOTLAND', 'GREEN').then(result)

 ```